 - EBIT Cheap Decile = Value-Weight, monthly re-balanced portfolio of cheapest 10% of EBIT/TEV stocks

 - EBIT Cheap Quintile = Value-Weight, monthly re-balanced portfolio of cheapest 20% of EBIT/TEV stocks

 - EBIT Cheap Tercile = Value-Weight, monthly re-balanced portfolio of cheapest 33% of EBIT/TEV stocks

 The results are hypothetical results and are NOT an indicator of future results and do NOT represent returns that any investor actually attained.
 Indexes are unmanaged, do not reflect management or trading fees, and one cannot invest directly in an index.
 Additional information regarding the construction of these results is available upon request.

 The results are clear: more concentration increases returns (but also increases volatility).
 The increase in volatility is expected (remember our ski slope graph still has lower volatility at 1000 not 50).
 But what should an investor choose?
 What is the tradeoff between returns and volatility?
-Answer: The Sharpe ratio.
+One answer: The Sharpe ratio.

-The Sharpe Ratio is one commonly used measure to calculate the tradeoff between returns and volatility.
+The Sharpe Ratio is one commonly used, but flawed measure to calculate the tradeoff between returns and volatility.
 More Sharpe = Better tradeoff between risk and return.
 Based on Sharpe ratios, the evidence above suggests that concentration is a better, risk-adjusted bet.
 You get a net performance boost by concentrating your holdings.
-Munger is right: to the extent you believe you have an edge, less diversification is desirable and often cheaper.
+It seems Munger is right: to the extent you believe you have an edge, less diversification is desirable and often cheaper.